utsavpatel562/Gemini-clone/README.md

 ---

-Thank you for checking out Gemini!
-We hope you find this project helpful and inspiring.
+Thank you for checking out Gemini: Google AI Clone!
+I hope you find this project helpful and inspiring.
 Happy coding!